ekeitho/auth0-in-action/README.md

 # auth0-in-action
 build authenticated google actions faster with [auth0](https://auth0.com)

 ### Why did I build this?

 There are a lot of great social integrations to be created on actions on google, but working with authentication is a friction point in building out these ideas.
 I want to help developers focus on building their awesome idea and avoid the potential case of someone getting frustrated with the process and give up.
+I wrote this [blog](https://medium.com/@ekeitho/setup-authenticated-actions-on-google-with-auth0-51748b29c2ed) to help you get started!

-### How to use it!
+### How to use this library!

 ```typescript
 import Authy from 'auth0-in-action'